primer/prism/README.md

 > **Warning**
 > Primer Prism is experimental.
-Expect bugs and breaking changes as we continue to iterate.
+Expect bugs and breaking changes.